Last Updated on July 2, 2026 by Daniel Globe

 What Are the Best Stops on the Milan to St. Moritz Drive?

-Along the Milan to St. Moritz drive, you can turn a simple transfer into a freedom-filled journey with smart stops that match your pace.
+Along the Milan to St. Moritz drive, you can turn a simple transfer into a memorable journey with a few well-chosen stops.

-Start in Bergamo for Bergamo attractions: wander the cobblestone streets of Città Alta, explore historic squares, and breathe in the city’s layered past.
+Start in Bergamo for Bergamo attractions: wander the cobblestone streets of Città Alta, explore historic squares, and take in the city’s layered past.

-Next, detour to Lake Como for Lake Como activities—take a lakeside stroll, visit elegant villas, or pause in a small town for coffee with a view.
+Next, detour to Lake Como for Lake Como activities—a lakeside stroll, a visit to an elegant villa, or a coffee break with a view.

 Detour to Lake Como for a lakeside stroll, elegant villas, and a coffee break with a view.